eramitgupta/InstallerErag/README.md

  </div>
 ```

-After adding, you need to go to yourproject/config/install.php, where the input tag name will be, and add it to the account array inside install.php like this
+After adding, you need to go to `yourproject/config/install.php` where the input tag name will be, and add it to the account array inside `install.php` like this

 ```bash